List of river borders of U.S. states: List of river borders

 The course of the Charles River was used to indirectly define the border between Massachusetts and Rhode Island.
 The Merrimack River defines part of the border between Massachusetts and New Hampshire, which runs parallel to the river, three miles north of it (see Northern boundary of Massachusetts.)

+List of U.S. states with river borders

+Nearly every U.S. state border has some portion that is a river or other water way; 44 in total.